-Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle
+Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 Luggage Weight Restrictions:

-Due to the limited capacity of the aircraft, participants can only bring 15kg/33lb of checked luggage and 5kg/11lb for carry-on luggage.
+Due to the limited capacity of the aircraft, there is a strict luggage limit of 15kg/33lb for checked luggage and 5kg/11lb for carry-on luggage.
 Additional luggage can be stored at the hotel in Punta Arenas.
 There is NO option to pay for additional luggage.
 Weight limits are subject to change.

-Taken in small groups—on calm bays and harbors in good weather conditions—and accompanied by a Zodiac, your paddleboarding adventure can be booked in advance (limited availability), and after the first successful outing, will be offered via sign-up onboard ship on a first-come, first-served basis for any subsequent outings.
+Small groups explore calm waters in good weather conditions accompanied by a Zodiac.
+Stand up paddleboarding can be booked in advance (limited availability), and will be also be offered via sign-up onboard the ship on a first-come, first-served basis.

 *Emergency Evacuation Insurance:

 Emergency evacuation coverage to a maximum benefit per paying passenger of $500,000 is included in the cost of this expedition.
 Included coverage is applicable only while traveling with the shipping company between the first and last day of the expedition.
 Additional days of travel prior to the expedition and/or after the expedition, including pre- and post-packages/hotels/flights, purchased from the shipping company or from suppliers other than the shipping company, are not covered by the included emergency evacuation insurance.
-We strongly advise all passengers to purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.
+This shipping company strongly advises that all passengers purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.